 First impressions count but final impressions can have a lasting impact too.
 The resignation process is a step that you will encounter in your career, and one that should uphold your professional reputation and personal branding.

-While resigning may be one of your final tasks in your old job, if done properly, you can look forward to your new role confident that you have left a positive final impression with your past employer.
+With our experience in recruitment services, you can look forward to your new role confident that you have left a positive final impression with your past employer.

 How to resign

 Resigning from a job isn’t easy but chances are you’ll have several employers over the course of your career so it’s important to know how to quit while keeping your professional reputation in good shape.

 Discover how to resign with grace by clicking here.